 I’ll probably have a dozen of recipes written down in a notebook waiting to be cooked someday… or not… but I have another dozen of recipes that I cooked and photographed and for one reason or another, they haven’t been published on the blog.
 Yet.

 The recipe I’m sharing today is one of those recipes that, inexplicably, I had stored in the archive list on my computer.
-It's called Fricandó, a slow cook dish eaten traditionally in Catalonia in St. Steven Day (26th of December).
-The two main ingredients are beef, particularly shin or shank cut, and mushrooms, this later an authentic gastronomic symbol in Catalonia, where gathering, cooking, preserving and eating wild mushrooms is practically a national sport.
+It’s called Fricandó, a slow cook dish eaten traditionally in Catalonia in St. Steven Day (26th of December).
+The two main ingredients are beef, particularly shin or shank cut, and mushrooms.

 The recipe also incorporates a very particular sauce and culinary technique of the Catalan gastronomy: the picada.
 It’s made in a mortar and the base ingredients are toasted almonds or hazelnuts, garlic, parsley and some liquid from the cooking juice.
 The picada gives an extraordinary finishing touch to the meat, full of flavour and a velvety texture.
-In addition, I like to sprinkle a handful of chopped hazelnuts all over, a habit passed down from my mum.
+In addition, I like to sprinkle a handful of chopped hazelnuts all over.

 The almost three hours of cooking are truly worth it, giving the result of tender beef that melts in your mouth.
 I also high recommend you make it a day ahead of eating it, to allow the meat to absorb the mushroom flavour and the wonderful taste of the picada sauce.